-A student's classification is determined by the number of semester hours and quality points he/she has to his/her credit at the beginning of the first semester of each year.
-For sophomore standing, a student is required to have earned 24 semester hours credit and 36 quality points, for junior standing 54 semester hours and 96 quality points, for senior standing, 90 semester hours and 180 quality points, and for graduation 124 semester hours and 240 quality points.
+A student's classification is determined by the number of semester hours credited to the student at the beginning of the first semester of each year.
+For sophomore standing, a student is required to have earned 24 semester hours credit; for junior standing 54 semester hours; for senior standing, 90 semester hours; and for graduation 124 semester hours and 240 quality points.